 Thanks to the work of these spiders, sometimes referred to as crawler or crawler spiders, your website is ranked in popular search engines such as Google, Bing, Yahoo and others.
 Of course, Google is the biggest dog in the search engine world, so when optimizing a website, it's best to consider Google's spiders above all else.
 But just because your website is indexed doesn't mean it necessarily shows up in search results; that's where SEO comes back in.
 A common misconception about search engine spiders is that they simply enter the page and count all your keywords.

 Text is a valuable piece of the SEO puzzle, but it's something that many website builders don't give you direct control over.
 Another tactic used by black-hat SEO companies is to create backlinks through fictitious pages that contain a link to your site.
-If the search engine spider crawls a website for the first time, it will add a new book to the library.
-SEO agencies do a number of things to show the relevance of a site and convince search engines that the site should rank on the first page.
+If the search engine spider crawls a website for the first time, it will add a new book to its library.
+SEO agencies do a number of things to show the relevance of a site and convince search engines that it should rank on the first page.
+Search engine spiders are essential for data marketers who want their websites to rank well in popular search engines like Google, Bing, Yahoo and others.